All Grant Programs

 Q: Our program is financially supported by tuition.
 Would tuition be considered an internal funding source and thus make our application less competitive for these funds in the absence of matching external financial contributions?

 A: While public sources, private sources and in-kind matches can all serve as match funding; as expressed in the guidelines, applicants are encouraged to seek – and will be scored favorably – if they show matching funds from industry partners.
+TAP and PELL grants, or any financial aid issued directly to trainees, cannot be included in the project budget as match funding.
 It should also be noted that one of the main goals of the OSWD program is to make training more accessible to marginalized populations, and the cost of the program to trainees will also be taken into consideration when an application is evaluated.

 Q: Our program provides workshops on entrepreneurship to low-income local entrepreneurs who are starting or expanding a small business.
 Would this type of program be eligible for OSWD funding?